Tom Boyd (Australian footballer)

 Thomas Boyd (born 22 August 1995) is a former professional Australian rules footballer.
 He was selected with the first overall pick in the 2013 AFL draft by the Greater Western Sydney Giants, but was traded to the Western Bulldogs following the 2014 season.
 In 2016, he helped the Bulldogs win their first premiership since 1954.
-After struggling with injuries and mental health, Boyd announced his retirement from AFL football in May 2019.
+After struggling with injuries and mental health, Boyd retired from AFL football in May 2019.

 Early life

 Boyd attended Luther College in Croydon Hills, Victoria and played junior football for the Norwood Football Club.

 Playing for Eastern Ranges in the TAC Cup from 2011 to 2013, Boyd was the competition's leading goal kicker in 2012 and later performed well for Vic Metro at the 2012 national carnival.

 In April 2013, Boyd visited Copenhagen in his mother's native Denmark for three days as part of the AIS-AFL Academy tour.

 AFL career

 GWS Giants (2014)

 Boyd was selected with the first overall pick in the 2013 AFL draft by the Greater Western Sydney Giants.
 In his reserves debut on 1 March 2014, Boyd kicked three goals and demonstrated his versatility with a stint in the ruck.
 He went on to make his senior debut on 20 April 2014 in the Giants' 137–72 loss to the Adelaide Crows; he managed just five disposals and didn't score.
 He finished the 2014 season with eight goals in nine games.